 As the day of your ascent of Castle Ridge approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)

 0830 – You will be collected from your accommodation if it is within a few miles of Ben Nevis.
 Alternatively, you will meet your guide at Torlundy.

 0845 – Conditions and group ambitions will dictate whether you start walking from Torlundy North Face carpark or drive up a forestry track to a slightly higher carpark.

 0900 – Once over the style the excellent path winds its way gradually towards the North Face of Ben Nevis with spectacular views in every direction.
 The first landmark up ahead is the CIC Hut, a small alpine style lodge nestled beneath the cliffs.
 In Summer we do not go this far but cut across towards a short gully which gives direct access to Castle Ridge.
 In Winter we may go to the CIC Hut first then traverse under the steep but safer cliffs to get to our route.

 1000 – Climb Castle Ridge!
 The ridge winds its way up some straight forward scrambling to begin with before we climb some steeper steps direct.
 These sections are open corners so feet can be used on either side to take the weight off the arms.
 More grade II scrambling leads to further steep steps before an easy angles slab and traverse is reached which gives access to the crux of the route.
-At this point you are really close to your Instructor so they can give you guidance on this spectacular pitch.
+At this point your mountain guide is nice and close so they can provide coaching on this spectacular pitch.
 What follows is a more defined arete leading onto the shoulder of the summit plateau.

 1615 – Expect to be back at the vehicles and on your way to a celebratory drink and well-earnt meal.